Muhammad-Sami7/Legal-Case-Clustering-NLP/README.md

 [![License](https://img.shields.io/badge/license-MIT-green)](LICENSE)

 ## Project Overview
-This project automatically organizes and clusters legal judgment PDF documents using **unsupervised machine learning**.
-It leverages **TF-IDF vectorization** and **K-Means clustering** to group similar documents, with **RAKE** keyword extraction and reconstruction of clustered PDFs.
+This project applies **unsupervised machine learning** to automatically cluster legal judgment PDF documents collected from the **Lahore High Court**.

+Using **TF-IDF vectorization** and **K-Means clustering**, the system groups similar legal documents based on textual content.
+Additionally, **RAKE keyword extraction** is used to summarize document themes, and clustered files are reconstructed into organized PDF folders.

-The goal is to help legal professionals retrieve and analyze grouped documents efficiently.
+The objective is to assist legal professionals in efficiently organizing and analyzing large volumes of judgments.

 ---

+## Dataset
+- 50 legal judgment PDFs manually collected from Lahore High Court.
+- Documents were processed without predefined labels (unsupervised learning).
+- Raw PDFs are not included due to legal and licensing considerations.

+---

 ## Objective
 - Automatically cluster legal judgment PDFs by content similarity.
-- Extract top keywords from each document for better insight.
+- Extract meaningful keywords from each document.
+- Organize clustered documents into structured folders.
-- Reconstruct clustered documents back to PDFs for practical use.
+- Reconstruct clustered text files back into PDFs for practical use.

 ---

 ## Methodology

-1. **PDF Text Extraction**
+### 1. PDF Text Extraction
-   - Used `PyMuPDF` to extract text from PDFs.
+- Used `PyMuPDF` to extract text from PDF files.
-   - Cleaned text (removed page numbers, special characters, whitespace).
+- Cleaned text (removed page numbers, special characters, extra whitespace).
-   - Saved as `.txt` files.
+- Saved cleaned content as `.txt` files.

-2. **TF-IDF Vectorization**
+### 2. TF-IDF Vectorization
 - Converted text into numerical features using `TfidfVectorizer`.
 - Parameters:
   - `stop_words='english'`
   - `max_df=0.9`
   - `min_df=2`

-3. **K-Means Clustering**
+### 3. K-Means Clustering
-   - Clustered documents into 5 groups using `KMeans(n_clusters=5)`.
+- Clustered documents into **5 clusters** using:
+  - `KMeans(n_clusters=5)`
-   - Saved trained model and vectorizer with `joblib`.
+- Saved trained model and vectorizer using `joblib`.
-   - **Performance Metric:** Silhouette Score = 0.0359

-4. **Keyword Extraction**
+- Evaluated using **Silhouette Score**.

+### 4. Keyword Extraction
-   - Used RAKE to extract top 5 keywords per document.
+- Used **RAKE** to extract top 5 keywords per document.
 - Stored keywords with filenames and cluster IDs in `cluster_summary.xlsx`.

-5. **Cluster-wise Organization**
+### 5. Cluster Organization
-   - Grouped `.txt` files into cluster folders.
+- Grouped `.txt` files into cluster-specific folders.
 - Converted clustered `.txt` files back to PDFs using `FPDF`.

 ---